-Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record \bowtie

-Class rank \boxtimes

-Academic GPA \boxtimes

-Standardized test scores \bowtie

-Application Essay \boxtimes

-Recommendation \boxtimes

-Nonacademic

-Interview \boxtimes

-Extracurricular activities \boxtimes

-Talent/ability \boxtimes

-Character/personal qualities \boxtimes

-Institutional Research Modified 1-19-2 021 [8]

-First generation Alumni/relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest

-SAT and ACT Policies

-C8.
-Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission.

-ADMISSION

-Require Recommend Require for Some Consider If Not Used

-Submitted

-SAT or ACT \boxtimes

-ACT only \boxtimes

-SAT only \boxtimes

-SAT and SAT Subject Tests or ACT \boxtimes

-SAT Subject Tests \boxtimes

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-ACT with writing required

-ACT with writing recommended.

-X ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-- SAT with Essay component required

-- SAT with ESSAY component recommended

-- X SAT with or without ESSAY component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay ACT essay

-For admission \boxtimes \boxtimes

-For placement \boxtimes \boxtimes

-For advising \square \boxtimes

-In place of an application essay

-As a validity check on the application essay

-No college policy as of now

-Not using essay component
+Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities Institutional Research Modified 1-19-20 021 [8]

+First generation Alumni/relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and ACT Policies C8.
+Entrance exams A. Does your institution make use of SAT, degree-seeking applicants?
+Xes If yes, place check marks in the appropriate ☐ No e boxes below to reflect your institution's polic cies for use in adr DN mission.
+Require Recommend d Require for sider If omitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests B. If your institution will make use of the A Fall 2019 please indicate which ONE of the admissions process): ACT with writing required ACT with writing recommended.
+X ACT with or without writing accepted. e following app If your institution will make use of the SA Fall 2019 please indicate which ONE of th admissions process): SAT with Essay component required SAT with ESSAY component recomm X SAT with or without ESSAY component SAT with SAT with or without ESSAY component SAT with SAT with ONE of the SAT with SAT w e following apple of the second of the secon C. Please indicate how your institution wil l use the SAT of or ACT essay c omponent; check all that apply.
+Fam.
+1. 1.
+1 SAT essay ACT essay ✓ For placement For placement For advising In place of an application essay As a validity check on the applic cation essay No college policy as of now anon coouy